aknrdureegaesr/pelican.wiki.repo/Home.md

 ## Tips & Tricks

-If you have a tip that you feel doesn't belong in the documentation, feel free to add your own [Tips & Tricks](wiki/Tips-n-Tricks) to the wiki.
+If you have a tip that you feel doesn't belong in the documentation, feel free to add your own [Tips & Tricks](wiki/Tips-n-Tricks) to the wiki.。。